|Carte de Visite

 an iron foundry in Yorkshire.

 Arthur Chaplin passed away the General Infirmary, Leeds on 5 February 1935.
+His obituary which appeared in the 8 February 1935 issue of the

 |Left: The reverse side of Chaplin's much battered photograph